henriquesposito/poldis/README.md

 # Annotating text

-We rely on the [spacy(r)](https://spacy.io/universe/project/spacyr) NLP algorithm to annotate texts.
 With `annotate_text()`, text annotations are offered at the word (token) and sentence levels.
 The annotated syntax metadata helps to code words or sentences (e.g. code adverbs or adjectives where/when present) and avoid false positive matches.
+Please see the help page (`?annotate_text`) for details on the algorithm used to annotate texts.

 ``` r
 annotate_text(text, level = "words")